Martchus/tageditor/README.md

 It also allows to inspect and validate the element structure of MP4 and Matroska files.

 ## Backup/temporary files
 Sometimes the tag editor has to rewrite the entire file in order to apply changes.
-With the default settings this will happen most of the times.

-The next section describes how to tweak settings to avoid this at the cost of having some padding within the files and/or storing tags at the end of the file. **Note that temporary files also serve as a backup** in case something goes wrong, e.g. your computer crashes while saving or a bug within the tag editor breaks particularly structured files.
+This leads to the creation of a temporary file.
+With the GUI's default settings this is even enforced to be conservative **as the temporary files also serve as a backup** in case something goes wrong, e.g. your computer crashes while saving or a bug within the tag editor breaks particularly structured files.
+When using the CLI it is therefore also recommend to use `--force-rewrite`.

-To be safe it might therefore even be desirable to enforce the creation of a temporary file.
-That is also possible to configure within the GUI and the CLI option `--force-rewrite`.
+The next section describes how to tweak settings to avoid rewriting at the cost of having *no* backup, having some padding within the files and/or storing tags at the end of the file.

 Nevertheless, it will not always be possible to avoid rewriting a file in all cases anyways.
 You can configure a directory for temporary files within the GUI settings or the CLI option `--temp-dir`.
 Then you can easily clean up all